 - Tension mounts – People are conditioned to jockey for positions with the people pleaser leader.
 This creates a political tempest among people who should be working together.

 - Disloyalty reigns – People don’t trust a people pleaser.
-They quickly learn what the leader says isn’t necessarily the whole truth, but what will keep the leader popular.
+They quickly learn that the leader’s words aren’t always the whole truth, but rather what will keep them popular.

 - Frustration rules – People pleasing leads to fractured teams and fragmented visions.

 - Visions stall – Great visions take us where we’ve never been.
-That means change and who is happy with change.
-People pleasers like people to be happy … see where this will end up?
+That means change, and who is happy with change?
+People pleasers like to please others to be satisfied… see where this will end up?

 Can you gauge if you are a people pleaser?